- Can I pass my CA Final Exams while working a full-time job?

 To become a Chartered Accountant from ICAI, one needs to clear 3 levels:

 - CPT: Earlier it was known as CA Foundation Course.
 Math was one of the subjects.
-This level could be skipped if one a graduate.
+This level could be skipped if one graduates.

 - IPCC: Second CA level exams.
 Earlier known as PE-2